-An extensive review of several techniques is presented both in [4] and [5].
+An extensive review of several gesture recognition techniques is presented both in [4] and [5].
 The first focuses mainly on SL recognition and classification issues, while examining closely hand localization and tracking, and on various feature extraction techniques related to automatic analysis of manual signing.
 In addition, it addresses the linguistic aspect of SL and non manual signals, along with methodologies to incorporate these in the SL recognition chain.
 On the other hand, Wu and Huang delve more into works related to hand modeling (shape analysis, kinematics chain and dynamics) and computer vision, and pattern recognition issues associated to hand localization and feature extraction from image sequences.
-Classification schemes involve several methods, depending on the features and the stages of the procedure.
-Methods used include neural networks and variants, hidden markov models and variants, principal component analysis, and numerous other machine learning methods or combinations (decision trees, template matching, etc.).
+Classification schemes involve several methods and include neural networks and variants, hidden Markov models and variants, principal component analysis, and numerous other machine learning methods or combinations (decision trees, template matching, etc.).

-One of the most commonly proposed approaches involves feature extraction from the input signal and utilization of these features as input for a fine tuned HMM [6], [7].
-In addition, variations of the previous group have been widely adopted [8], [9].
+One of the most commonly proposed approaches involves feature extraction from the input signal and utilization of these features as input for a fine tuned HMM [6] and [7] or variations [8] and [9].
 Other approaches employ alternate machine learning and artificial intelligence techniques such as recurrent fuzzy network [10], time delay neural network [11], finite state machines [12], Bayesian classifiers [13], etc. Finally, there have been several efforts combining more than one technique.
 Mantyla et al. [14] present a system for static gestures recognition using a self-organizing mapping scheme, while a hidden Markov model is used to recognize dynamic gestures.
-Black and Jepson [15] present an extension of the "condensation" algorithm, modeling gestures as temporal trajectories of the velocity of the tracked hands.
-Fang et al. [16] present an additional layer enhancing the HMM architecture with SOFM and improving their recognition rate by 5%, while introducing a fuzzy decision tree in an attempt to reduce the search space of recognized classes without loss of accuracy.
+Black and Jepson [15] present an extension to the "condensation" algorithm, modeling gestures as temporal trajectories of the velocity of the tracked hands.
+Fang et al. [16] present an additional layer enhancing the HMM architecture with SOFM and improving their recognition rate by 5%, while introducing a fuzzy decision tree in an attempt to reduce the search space of recognized classes without accuracy loss.

-Present work introduces a novel approach for applying a combination of self organizing maps and markov models for gesture classification.
-The features extracted include the trajectory of the hand and the direction of motion in the various stages of the gesture.
-The classification scheme is based on the transformation of a gesture representation from a series of coordinates and movements to a symbolic form and on building probabilistic models using these transformed representations.
-Our study indicates that, although each of the two sets of features (trajectory and motion direction) can provide distinctive information in most cases, only an appropriate combination can result in robust and confident user independent gesture recognition.
+Present work introduces a novel approach for applying a combination of self organizing maps and Markov models for gesture classification.
+The features extracted include the trajectory of the hand and the resultant direction of motion during the gesture.
+The classification scheme is based on the transformation of a gesture representation from a series of coordinates and motion vectors to a symbolic form and on building probabilistic models using these transformed representations.